Rainy Day Fun in Muskoka

 Keep little ones entertained and engaged even when the weather turns.

-Climb Muskoka (Bracebridge) – A new addition to town, with fantastic climbing for all ages and abilities.
+• Climb Muskoka (Bracebridge) – Head over to Muskoka’s Indoor Rock Climbing Gym, with fantastic climbing for all ages and abilities.

-ZigZag Escape Room (Huntsville) – Located at Deerhurst Resort, with a mix of escape rooms and axe throwing.
+• Escape Cabins at Deerhurst (Huntsville) –Located at Deerhurst Resort, with a mix of escape rooms designed to engage all ages from 5 and up.

 6. Catch a Movie or Live Show